frtcsk33/frtcsk33/README.md

 ### Hi there, I'm Fırat. :blush:

-## I'm a Junior Full-Stack Developer who wants to learn more about programming.
+## I'm a Junior Full-Stack Developer with a growing skill set in .NET, JavaScript, HTML, and CSS.
+I enjoy creating clean, user-friendly web applications and learning how to build better, more efficient solutions every day.

 ## Reach out to me